Alejandrehl/nestjs-rest-template/README.md

 # NestJS Rest Template :rocket:

-The goal of this project is provide a quickly solution to start your project in NestJS.
+The goal of this project is to provide a fast and robust solution to start your project in NestJS.

 ## Features